cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - At least in the successor projects: Make sure a separation of cryptographic functions from the user interface (this makes ports and debugging easier).

-- Enable customisation wherever possible:
+- Enable customization wherever possible:
   Offer an option to set e.g. initial vector, number of rounds, key length, word size or the kind of padding (e.g. for the RC5 algorithm, see RFC2040).
-  Then these additional customisations must become part of the format for the internal key storage.
+  Then these additional customizations must become part of the format for the internal key storage.

 - Libraries for arbitrary length numbers and cryptography: